 he has died (he died) in a car accident

-(literally, he has died in a street accident)
+(literally, he has died in a road accident)

 In the above, the Friulian word for accident is un incident.
-The adjective stradâl is related to the feminine noun la strade, meaning street.
+The adjective stradâl is related to the feminine noun la strade, meaning road, street, way.

 Recall that the verb sparî means to disappear.